frantsao/tortilla2teams/README.md

 ### About
 ![AGPLv3](https://img.shields.io/badge/License-AGPLv3-orange)

-This work is under AGPLv3 license (see see the [LICENSE](LICENSE) file) with the execption of the Spanish [omelette photo](test/tortilla.png) in the test directory.
+This work is under AGPLv3 license (see see the [LICENSE](LICENSE) file) with the exception of the Spanish [omelette photo](test/tortilla.png) in the test directory.
 It has been created by Amasuela - Luis Lafuente Agudín - own job, CC BY-SA 4.0.
 The original file is at https://commons.wikimedia.org/w/index.php?curid=78914533 I made some cropping and scaling in order to use it as Teams avatar.